coderefinery/coderefinery.org/support.md

 #### SSH repository address contains "10022"

-When you copy the repository address to your terminal, it contains "10022", for instance:
+When you copy the SSH repository address to your terminal, it contains "10022", for instance:
 ```
 git clone ssh://git@source.coderefinery.org:10022/myuser/myrepo.git
 ```